-Trump Keeps Tweeting About The Debt Ceiling, Which Is A Pretty Big Deal
+What Is The Debt Ceiling?
+Trump Keeps Tweeting About it

 What is the debt ceiling?

-Put simply: it's the legislative limit on how much debt the U.S. Treasury can issue.
-The debt ceiling limits how much the government can borrow.
-If the debt ceiling is reached without being increased, the Treasury would have to resort to “extraordinary” and even legally dubious measures to determine which debts to pay and which to default on until the ceiling is raised, according to the Bipartisan Policy Center's 2o17 Debt Limit Analysis.
+Put simply: it's the legislative limit on how much debt the U.S. Treasury can hold.
+The debt ceiling limits how much the government can borrow, and if the debt ceiling is reached without being increased, the Treasury would have to resort to "extraordinary" and even legally dubious measures to determine which debts to pay and which to default on until the ceiling is raised, according to the Bipartisan Policy Center's 2o17 Debt Limit Analysis.

 The Congressional Research Service's report on the debt ceiling describes federal debt as something that "accumulates when the government sells debt to the public to finance budget deficits and to meet federal obligations or when it issues debt to government accounts, such as the Social Security, Medicare, and Transportation trust funds."